Edward-Jing/edward-jing.github.io/_pages/cv.md

 ---
-layout: archive
-title: "CV"
-permalink: /cv/
+permalink: /
+title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
+excerpt: "About me"
 author_profile: true
 redirect_from:
+  - /about/
-  - /resume
+  - /about.html
 ---

 # Jingzhi(Edward) Sun